Social commerce: History

 The "2011 Social Commerce Study" estimated that 42% of online consumers had "followed" a retailer proactively through Facebook, Twitter or the retailer's blog, and that a full one-third of shoppers said they would be likely to make a purchase directly from Facebook (35%) or Twitter (32%).

 Influencer marketing

-Micro-influencers are designers, photographers, writers, athletes, bohemian world-wanderers, professors, or any professional which could authentically channel things that speak about a brand.
-T these channels have fewer followers than the average celebrities accounts, most of the time they have less than 10,000 followers (according to Georgia Hatton from Social Media Today), but the quality of the audiences in it tends to be better, with a higher potential for like-minded tight-knit community of shoppers eager to take recommendations from one another.
-This topic have been also discussed by many others organizations such as Adweek, Medium, Forbes, Brand24, and many others.
+Micro-influencers are designers, photographers, writers, athletes, bohemian world-wanderers, professors, or any professional who could authentically channel things that speak about a brand.
+It is clear that these channels have fewer followers than the average celebrity accounts, most of the time they have less than 10,000 followers (according to Georgia Hatton from Social Media Today), but the quality of the audiences tends to be better, with a higher potential for like-minded tight-knit community of shoppers eager to take recommendations from one another.
+This topic has been also discussed by many other organizations such as Adweek, Medium, Forbes, Brand24, and many others.